alex-mckenna/optimum/README.md

 solution = solveWith twoPhase problem

--- Any type which has an instance for Solver, and Show instances for all -- itself and any associated types can be traced.
-This outputs whether the -- current solution is optimal, and the new state after each step.
+-- Any type which has an instance for Solver, and Show instances for all -- associated types can be traced.
+This outputs whether the current solution -- is optimal, and the new state after each step.
 --
 tracedSolution :: Either TwoPhaseError (TwoPhaseResult 3)
 tracedSolution = solveWith (traceSolver . twoPhase) problem
 ```